What is a D&C surgery?

 - Do an abortion (end a pregnancy) during the first trimester.

-In women who are not pregnant, a doctor can do a D&C to:
+In women who are not pregnant, a doctor can perform a D&C to:

 Spinal anesthesia, also called a spinal block, involves injecting anesthetic into your spinal cord.
 You’ll remain awake for the procedure, but you won’t be able to feel anything below the injection site.
 As with general anesthetic, a spinal block is typically used only in hospitals and day surgery centers.